andrewrindge/blobparty/README.md

 Looking for a better, more engaging way to connect with your friends in a virtual environment?
 Come to Blob Party!
 Join your friends as adorable blobs who bump into each other, chat and play games.

-A full-stack web application, backend built with Node.js and Express.js which interact with the Socket.IO Javascript library and a JavaScript frontend.
+A full-stack web application, backend built with Node.js and Express.js which interact with the Socket.IO JavaScript library and a JavaScript frontend.